vpodk/react-hamburger-drawer/README.md

 - Google Material spec for sizes, animations, and colors.

 ### Accessibility
-Implemented with HTML and CSS only, but for A11y it uses few lines of JavaScript:
-- Support keyboard navigation (Esc and Enter);
+- Support keyboard navigation (Tab, Esc and Enter);
 - Prevents page scrolling when the navigation drawer is open.

 ### Usage example: